 Visualize proteins and ligands

-This document describes how to visualuze proteins and ligands constructed using the Protein and Ligand classes, and tools to visualize SDF files.
+This document describes how to visualize proteins and ligands constructed using the Protein and Ligand classes, and tools to visualize SDF files.

 Visualizing a protein¶